 Why Get Ready Day is Important

 It teaches us out how cope with a crisis

-B. We learn how to keep our cool
+It encourages us to keep our cool